georapbox/node-jira-worklog-cli/README.md

 # node-jira-worklog-cli (experimental)

-`node-jira-worklog-cli` is an experimental interactive terminal tool to calculate Worklogs for a given period range and report a total sum.
+`node-jira-worklog-cli` is an interactive terminal tool to calculate Worklogs for a given period range and report a total sum.
 It was created for personal usage, therefore is not published on [npm](https://www.npmjs.com/), but I thought I should share in case someone finds it handy.

 ## Install